Bobblen147/avp-forever/Readme.txt

 The goal of the project is to add additional customisation and quality of life features to the single player experience without changing any of the actual gameplay.
 This is intended to be an enhancement of Avp Gold, not a total conversion.

+The mod can be installed into a retail copy of avp gold or a steam/gog classic 2000 install.
+Only the data is required, the mod uses its own EXE.
+Multiplayer is sadly not supported but skirmish very much is.

 Note that this is a learning project for a novice c++ developer.
 As such pull requests that add amazing/complicated new features can't be merged as I cannot review them.
 I suggest making your own fork if you wish to work with the codebase.

 Source code can be found here